slsa-framework/slsa-proposals/0004/README.md

-When enforced, these expectations will ensure that a compromise of a package registry upload credential (or a compromise of the registry itself) cannot result in the installation of a rogue ‘foo' package version that was built from an unexpected repository or with an unexpected builder.
+When enforced, these expectations will ensure that a compromise of a package registry upload credential (or a compromise of the registry itself) cannot result in the installation of a rogue ‘foo' package version that was built from an unexpected source repository or with an unexpected builder.

 If a ‘good' package version does not meet policy expectations, the expectations need to be updated for that package version and onwards, so that earlier package